FALLOW DEER (Dama Dama)

 Females – 65 to 115 pounds

 Fallow Deer come in a variety of colors such as black, white, spotted and chocolate brown.
-They have been bred so long in captivity that they are almost a domesticated species.
-The mature bucks have a beautiful palmated set of antlers, which has a webbed surface similar to the moose and may measure 4 to 10 inches in width.
+Fallow Deer have been bred so long in captivity that they are almost a domesticated species.
+Mature Fallow Deer bucks have a beautiful palmated set of antlers, which has a webbed surface similar to the moose and may measure 4 to 10 inches in width.
 During the fall rutting season, the bucks utter a deep burping grunt, which can be heard for a considerable distance and is a challenge of other bucks.